PasscodesApp/Passcodes-Docs/custom-backend-docs/security-concerns.md

 ## Why this sudden change?

-When I first got the idea of this custom backend thing, I was like..
+When I first got the idea of this custo0m backend thing, I was like..
 Yup it will be easy. before 6 months, it feels like a easy thing to me, because I was dumb enough to think that, I am make just a website (or rather app in our case) that present that data given by api and send data to api..
 It me thinking like web developer. but I forget that I am not make a instgram clone or some sort of social media app, that I can follow & replicate step, that a typical youtube toutrail can provide.